alexrdz/path-to-ui-architect/src/content/design-systems/creating-an-optimized-icon-management-system.md

 tags: ['icon-management', 'svg-sprites', 'vuejs']
 ---

 As I dive deeper into building out our design system I keep running into some really fun problems to solve.
 Recently, icons became one of these exciting challenges.
-This marked my first real impactful decision for a team.
+This was my first major architectural decision.
 So I put quite a bit of effort into this.
 But first, a little background.

 Our team relied on Fort Awesome to generate our icon font.
 It served us well, but we knew we wanted a different direction going forward.
 And with the recent announcement that Fort Awesome is shutting down, we needed to re-evaluate our icon strategy immediately.
 We needed to find a new approach—one that was robust, scalable, and maintainable for the future of our design system.